Do you know what national holiday is in late November every year? Yes, Thanksgiving, Black Friday and Cyber Monday are the highlights of November.

 What should you pay attention to these two days?

 First, don’t be fooled by the hype.
-Because in these two days all the stores are pulling out all the stops to let you experience “best price of the year!”
+Because in these two days all the stores are pulling out all the stops to let you experience the “best price of the year!”
 Second, choose what you need and don’t buy things you can’t use because they are cheap.
 Finally, before you buy anything, do your homework and choose the real deal.